Mohammad Barkatullah (writer): Biography

+He matriculated from Shahjadpur High School in 1914 and completed an Intermediate of Arts at Rajshahi College in 1916.
+He earned a BA (Honours) in philosophy in 1918, an MA in philosophy in 1920, and a Bar-at-Law in 1922.
+Starting in 1916 and continuing through his student days, articles he wrote began to be published in various magazines and literary journals, including The Moslem Bharat.

+In 1920, he married Jubeda Khatoon.
+They would have four sons and six daughters together.

+He entered the Bengal Civil Service in 1923 and served in various capacities around Bengal while continuing to write.

+His eldest daughter, Noor Jahan Begum, married Bengali astronomer Mohammad Abdul Jabbar on 8 June 1939.

-Barkatullah was a deputy secretary of education department of East Pakistan, later Bangladesh.
+Barkatullah was a deputy secretary of the education department of East Pakistan, later Bangladesh.

 Writing career

 In Parasya Pratibha (The Talents of Persia), he praised the thinking of the Mutazilites in the eighth century, and described the literary, philosophical, and scientific advancements made possible over the succeeding four centuries by their independent spirit.
 Barkatullah's literary works were included in the curriculum of school level, secondary, higher secondary and graduation level Bengali Literature in Bangladesh.